 Adults and children suffering major trauma in Southampton, Hampshire, the Isle of Wight or Portsmouth are assessed by the ambulance crew.
 They are taken directly to the major trauma centre at Southampton General Hospital if it is safe to do so, rather than the local emergency department.

-The opening of our helipad in November 2011 provides faster access to care for major trauma patients, cutting up to 30 minutes from the time it takes to transfer to hospital by air ambulance.
+Our helipad, on the north-east corner of the Southampton General Hospital site, allows access straight to the doors of the emergency department.
 It is one of the few helipads in the UK that can receive critically ill patients 24 hours a day.

 Patients stay in Southampton until they are stable, before transfer to a local trauma unit closer to home, or other appropriate specialist rehabilitation for ongoing care.